learn-co-curriculum/phase-4-rails-practice-challenge-apartments/README.md

 ```sh
 rails s
 ```

-Check your progress by: Running the Rails server and using Postman make requests
+There are no tests for this application, so you'll need to check your progress by running the server and using Postman make requests.

 ## Introduction

-We're going to build an app for a Gym create the following database structure:

-- You will have three models (and their corresponding tables) `Apartment`, `Tenant` and `Lease`
+We're going to build an API for an apartment management company.
+Create the following database structure.
+You will have three models (and their corresponding tables), `Apartment`, `Tenant` and `Lease`, with the following
+relationships:

-- A Tenant `has_many` apartments and `has_many` leases
+- A tenant has many apartments and has many leases
-- An apartment `has_many` tenants and `has_many` leases
+- An apartment has many tenants and has many leases
-- A lease `belongs_to` an apartment and `belongs_to` a tenant
+- A lease belongs to an apartment and belongs to a tenant

-# Deliverables:
+The models should have the following attributes (along with any attributes needed to create the relationships defined above):

+- Apartment
+  - number
+- Tenant
+  - name (must be present)
+  - age (must be >= 18)

+Make sure to define validations for your models so that no bad data can be saved to the database.

+## Deliverables

+As a user, I can:

-* The ability to create, read, update and delete **Apartment**
+- Create, read, update and delete **Apartments**
-* Apartment will have a number
-* The ability to create, read, update and delete **Tenant**
+- Create, read, update and delete **Tenants**
-* Tenant will have name and age
-* The ability to create and delete **Lease**
+- Create and delete **Lease**
-* Make sure tenant cannot created without a name.
-* Make sure tenant's age is >= 18 years.

-# Instructions:
-* Fork this repository
+Follow good API design practices and use RESTful routing conventions.
+Make sure to handle errors and invalid data by returning the appropriate status code along with a message.

+## Instructions

-* Time yourself while working on the deliverables
+- Time yourself while working on the deliverables
-* Commit when you hit 75 minutes
+- Commit when you hit 75 minutes
-* When you have finished all deliverables, commit again.
+- When you have finished all deliverables, commit again.